nikesh15x/BattleShip-Game/README.md

 # Battleship Game - HTML, CSS, and jQuery
+## Demo

+You can play a live demo of the Battleship game here: [Demo Link](https://your-demo-link.com)

 ![Battleship](img/Screenshot_20230824_221044-1.png)

 This repository contains a Battleship game implemented as part of an assignment for the **Design and Analysis** course in our Master's program.
 The game is built using HTML, CSS, and jQuery, and it allows players to play the classic game of Battleship.

+## Demo

+You can play a live demo of the Battleship game here: [click here](https://your-demo-link.com)
 ## Table of Contents

 - [Introduction](#introduction)